Gregory K. Patton (department head)

 Students planning to pursue graduate work in management are advised to consult a management faculty member to identify coursework that will strengthen their graduate preparation and application.
 Students planning on graduate study should consider MATH 240, 321, and 322.

-Students interested in careers in sports management can combine a management major and selected health and physical education courses in consultation with the Health/Physical Education department head.
+Students interested in careers in sports management can combine a management major and selected health and physical education courses in consultation with the Health Promotion and Exercise Science department head.
 Students interested in careers in arts management can complete a major in art, dance, music, or theatre and a minor in management or a major in management and a minor in art, dance, music, or theatre.

 Required for a minor: ACCTG 150; MGT 240; two courses from MGT 351, 352, 353; and one management elective above 300.